verma-anuj2498/OCR/README.md

 # OCR
 Optical character recognition

-# Uses google vision api to determine optical characters
+# Uses google vision api to determine characters

 Determines what is the text in the image and displays it.